-Originally based upon relational algebra and tuple relational calculus,
+Originally based upon relational algebra and tuple relational calculus, SQL consists of

 The scope of SQL includes (CRUD) create, read, update, and delete data .